-Any participant comprising or including a data centre will almost inevitably contain a power protection system complete with an uninterruptible power supply (UPS).
-This can offer opportunities for energy savings depending on the type of UPS installed, and how it is being used.
-Ideally the onsite installation comprises a modern modular design which can deliver great power efficiency, as well as other benefits, including high availability and scalability.
-However, in reality many sites have older legacy systems – and these are where the energy reduction opportunities can mainly be found.
+Any participant comprising or including data centre operations will almost inevitably contain a power protection system complete with an uninterruptible power supply (UPS).
+This can offer opportunities for energy savings depending on the type of UPS power supply installed, and how it is being used.
+Ideally the onsite UPS installation comprises a modern modular UPS system which can deliver great UPS efficiency, as well as other benefits, including high availability and scalability.
+However, in reality many sites have older legacy UPS systems – and these are where the energy reduction opportunities can mainly be found.

-Energy savings arise firstly from a move to modern, transformerless technology made possible by advances in power semiconductor technology and the advent of Insulated Gate Bipolar Transistor (IGBT) devices.
-The technology is more efficient than the earlier, transformer-based designs, with an overall improvement in efficiency across the load spectrum of around 5%.
+Energy savings arise firstly from a move to modern, transformerless UPS technology made possible by advances in power semiconductor technology and the advent of Insulated Gate Bipolar Transistor (IGBT) devices.
+The technology is more efficient than the earlier, transformer-based UPS system designs, with an overall improvement in UPS efficiency across the load spectrum of around 5%.
 This yields substantial reductions in heat losses and energy running costs.

-Legacy systems are often operated below their optimum efficiency, because they are not easily scalable.
-This lack of scalability means that until recently many systems were significantly oversized, to allow for the prevailing load and any expected future growth.
-The graph in Fig. 1 demonstrates this by showing an expected load profile that starts at 35% of the data centre capacity, with a projected growth to 90% of capacity over 10 years.
+Legacy UPS systems are often operated below their optimum efficiency, because they are not easily scalable.
+This lack of scalability means that until recently many uninterruptible power supplies were significantly oversized, to allow for the prevailing load and any expected future growth.
+The graph in Fig. 1 demonstrates this by showing an expected load profile that starts at 35% of the data centre capacity, with a projected growth to 90% of UPS capacity over 10 years.

-Fig.1: Capacity waste due to oversizing in a legacy UPS system
+Fig.1: UPS capacity waste due to oversizing in a legacy uninterruptible power supply

-KUP’s PowerWAVE 9500DPA, for example, can start as a single cabinet with one 100 kW module, often with one more for redundancy.
-As the load grows, the UPS can be vertically scaled in 100 kW increments by populating the cabinet up to its full 500 kW capacity.
+KUP’s PowerWAVE 9500DPA, for example, can start as a single cabinet with one 100 kW UPS module, often with one more for UPS redundancy.
+As the load grows, the uninterruptible power supply can be vertically scaled in 100 kW increments by populating the cabinet up to its full 500 kW UPS capacity.
 Horizontal scaling is also possible, by paralleling up to six frames for a total 3 MW capacity.
-The ability to continuously ‘right-size’ the UPS capacity to the load allows users to minimise their power and cooling requirement, reducing power usage over the life of the UPS.
+The ability to continuously ‘right-size’ the UPS capacity to the load allows users to minimise their power and cooling requirements, reducing power usage over the life of the UPS power supply.

-Fig.2: Capacity waste due to oversizing in a modern modular UPS system
+Fig.2: UPS capacity waste due to oversizing in a modern modular UPS system

 Table 1: Comparative legacy vs modular running costs for a parallel redundant UPS system supporting a 120 kVA load

-Note also that the load/efficiency curves for modern, modular systems are designed to accommodate redundant configurations.
-These curves are not entirely flat, but instead produce slightly higher efficiency at partial loads.
-This is because UPS manufacturers recognise that modular systems are typically operated in redundant mode, so no single module will be fully loaded.
-For example, in an N+1 system comprising two modules in parallel and sharing the load equally, neither will ever have more than 50% loading.
-Accordingly, the manufacturers have shifted the maximum efficiency performance to the actual point of use.
-This is reflected in the curve for the 9500 DPA UPS, which, as in the example above, peaks at 96.1% efficiency at 50% load.
+Note also that the load/efficiency curves for modern, modular UPS systems are designed to accommodate redundant configurations.
+These curves are not entirely flat, but instead produce slightly higher UPS efficiency at partial loads.
+This is because uninterruptible power supply manufacturers recognise that modular UPS systems are typically operated in redundant mode, so no single module will be fully loaded.
+For example, in an N+1 UPS system comprising two modules in parallel and sharing the load equally, neither will ever have more than 50% loading.
+Accordingly, the uninterruptible power supply manufacturers have shifted the maximum UPS efficiency performance to the actual point of use.
+This is reflected in the curve for the 9500-DPA UPS power supply, which, as in the example above, peaks at 96.1% efficiency at 50% load.

 Boosting UPS efficiency to 99% by operating it in eco-mode is also possible.
 However, this mode carries risk as well as improved efficiency, so it should only be used after careful consideration of the critical load and site conditions.
-In eco-mode, power flows directly from the raw mains to the load, bypassing the protection and filtering provided by the UPS rectifier and inverter components.
-Additionally, the UPS must recognise any mains problem or failure, and switch the load to inverter to assure ongoing, clean power from the battery.
+In eco-mode, power flows directly from the raw mains to the load, bypassing the power protection and filtering provided by the UPS rectifier and inverter components.
+Additionally, the UPS systems must recognise any mains power problems or failures, and switch the load to inverter to assure ongoing, clean power from the UPS battery.